-Level 6 intervention- Disciplinary meeting - If a student is engaging in behavior that is deemed disruptive or dangerous to the community, and/or has failed to respond to earlier stages of behavioral interventions, the student will be required to participate in a disciplinary meeting with the school principal.
-(Note: A level 6 intervention- disciplinary meeting with the principal may be called at any time at the Principal's discretion if a student is consistently violating the code of conduct or behaving in a manner that is dangerous to self or others).
+Level 5 intervention- Disciplinary meeting - If a student is engaging in behavior that is deemed disruptive or dangerous to the community, has required multiple Level 4 interventions in the same day and/or has failed to respond to earlier stages of behavioral interventions, the student will be required to participate in a disciplinary meeting with the school principal.
+(Note: A level 5 intervention- disciplinary meeting with the principal may be called at any time at the Principal's discretion if a student is consistently violating the code of conduct or behaving in a manner that is dangerous to self or others).
 Depending on the nature and significance of the incident and also taking into account the student's individual behavior history, the principal may choose to suspend the student out of school for a period of time (see, "Suspension and Termination Policies" below).